|

 Murmu:

-He is from Orissa and particularly known for his works on songs.
+He is from Orissa and is particularly known for his works on songs.

-His notable works were Sari Sarna Sibil Sereng published in 1963 and Mane Achurena (change
+His notable works are Sari Sarna Sibil Sereng published in 1963 and Mane Achurena (change

 of mind) published in 1979.